OfficeDev/office-js-docs-pr/docs/concepts/duplicate-legacy-metaos-add-ins.md

 After you've created a version of your add-in that uses the unified manifest, you must link the existing add-in and the app built using the unified manifest to ensure users don't see two copies of the add-in UI inside of Outlook.

 > [!NOTE]
 > The configuration described below doesn't take effect for up to 24 hours after the new version is installed on a user's computer.
-During that period, the UI of both version is visible.
+During that period, the UI of both versions is visible.
 For example, if both versions have a custom ribbon button, both buttons appear on the ribbon.

 Use the following steps.